Big Tech 'fair share' debate set to dominate Barcelona mobile meet

 By Supantha Mukherjee, Martin Coulter and Joan Faus

-BARCELONA, Feb 26 (Reuters) - A clash between Big Tech and European Union telecoms firms over who will underwrite network infrastructure is set to dominate discussion at the world's largest telecoms conference this week.
+BARCELONA, Feb 27 (Reuters) - A clash between Big Tech companies and European Union telecoms firms over who will underwrite network infrastructure is set to dominate discussion at the world's largest telecoms conference this week.

+Representatives from tech firms including Alphabet GOOGL.O, Meta META.O and Netflix NFLX.O attending the Mobile World Congress (MWC) in Barcelona are expected to push back against the EU proposals.

-EU industry chief Thierry Breton on Thursday launched a 12-week consultation on its "fair share" proposals, under which Big Tech platforms would bear more of the costs of the systems which give them access to consumers.
+Last week, EU industry chief Thierry Breton launched a 12-week consultation on its "fair share" proposals, under which Big Tech platforms would bear more of the costs to roll out 5G and broadband across the bloc.

-Representatives from companies including Alphabet GOOGL.O, Meta META.O and Netflix NFLX.O are expected to use the conference as a platform to push back against the EU proposals.
+Breton spoke at an opening event on Monday morning on a panel with Orange ORAN.PA CEO Christel Heydemann and Telefonica TEF.MC CEO Jose Maria Alvarez-Pallete.

+"This is the time to collaborate between telcos and Big Tech," Alvarez-Pallete said at the conference.

+The Dutch government on Monday warned against imposing an internet toll on tech companies, becoming the first EU government to criticise Breton's plan.

+It said such a move may breach net neutrality rules and lead to price hikes for Europeans.

-Content providers like Netflix, which has arranged for its CEO Greg Peters to meet with Breton at the conference, argue their firms already invest heavily in infrastructure.
+Content providers such as Netflix, which has arranged for its CEO Greg Peters to meet with Breton at the conference, argue their firms already invest heavily in infrastructure.

-They say that paying out additional fees will detract from investment in products that benefit consumers.
+They say that paying additional fees will detract from investment in products that benefit consumers.

 By contrast, Deutsche Telekom DTEGn.DE, Orange ORAN.PA, Telefonica TEF.MC and Telecom Italia TLIT.MI have been actively lobbying for Big Tech to pay the fees.